edubf22/python-practice/interview/interview prep.md

 Are you covering only North American leagues?
 I noticed there is some modeling for the MLS, were you planning to work with European soccer as well?

-What is the routine like for a data scientist at Sports IQ?
+What is the routine like for a data scientist/ in the business intelligence team at Sports IQ?

 What is the tech stack at this company?
 Specifically for data scientists